CASFRI/PostgreSQL-Table-Translation-Framework/README.md

                          *boolean* **resume**[default FALSE],
                          *boolean* **ignoreDescUpToDateWithRules**[default FALSE]
                          **)**
     * Prepared translation function translating a source table according to the content of a translation table.
-Logging is activated by providing a 'sourceRowIdColumn'.
-Log entries of type 'PROGRESS' happen every 'logFrequency' rows.
-Log entries of type 'INVALID_VALUE' and 'TRANSLATION_ERROR' are grouped according to 'dupLogEntriesHandling' which can be 'ALL_GROUPED', 'ALL_OWN_ROW' or an single quoted integer specifying the maximum nomber of similar entry to log in the same row.
-Logging table name can be incremented or overwrited by setting 'incrementLog' to TRUE or FALSE.
-Translation can be stopped by setting 'stopOnInvalidSource' or 'stopOnTranslationError' to TRUE.
-When 'ignoreDescUpToDateWithRules' is set to FALSE, the translation engine will stop as soon as one attribute's 'desc_uptodate_with_rules' is marked as FALSE in the translation table. 'resume' is yet to be implemented.
+Logging is activated by providing a "sourceRowIdColumn".
+Log entries of type 'PROGRESS' happen every "logFrequency" rows.
+Log entries of type 'INVALID_VALUE' and 'TRANSLATION_ERROR' are grouped according to "dupLogEntriesHandling" which can be 'ALL_GROUPED', 'ALL_OWN_ROW' or an single quoted integer specifying the maximum nomber of similar entry to log in the same row.
+Logging table name can be incremented or overwrited by setting "incrementLog" to TRUE or FALSE.
+Translation can be stopped by setting "stopOnInvalidSource" or "stopOnTranslationError" to TRUE.
+When "ignoreDescUpToDateWithRules" is set to FALSE, the translation engine will stop as soon as one attribute's "desc_uptodate_with_rules" is marked as FALSE in the translation table. 'resume' is yet to be implemented.
     * e.g. SELECT TT_TranslateSuffix('source', 'ab16', 'ogc_fid', FALSE, FALSE, 200);

 * **TT_DropAllTranslateFct**()